 A: A typical day begins with devotional time after children are fed breakfast and sent to school or daycare.
 The day from 8:00 – 4:00 is treated as a typical workday and this time must be filled with productive activities.
-There are classes and activities that fit within four major categories; spiritual growth, recovery, life skills, and parenting.
+There are classes and activities that fit within five major categories; counseling, spiritual growth, recovery, life skills, and parenting.

 Q: Can the women work?

 A: The women are required to take a Work Ethics course when they have reached a level in their recovery when they can take on additional responsibility.
-At this point they are offered paid employment, if available, through an on-site business that manufactures granola.
+At this point they are offered paid employment, if available, through our on-site business that manufactures granola.

 Q: What does it cost for a woman to come to Blue Monarch?

 A: Women are not charged to come to Blue Monarch and the majority of the women are not in a position to pay.
-However, once the women are earning an income they are encouraged to donate 10% of their wages to Blue Monarch to assist in the cost of the services they receive.
+However, once the women are earning an income they are encouraged to donate a portion of their wages to Blue Monarch to assist in the cost of the services they receive.